Skip to main content

 Are you and your organization interested in hosting a Professional Fellow?
 Check out these frequently asked questions about the host application and selection as well as the hosting process and experience.

-The Fellowship Program is held annually, starting in early to mid-May and ending in early to mid-June.
+The Fellowship Program is held annually in the US, starting in early to mid-May and ending in early to mid-June.
 Please note that Fellowship start and end dates might change slightly.

 There is one inbound exchange and one outbound exchange.
 The Inbound Exchange involves Fellows from Kenya, Tanzania, and Uganda traveling to the US to participate in a five-week Fellowship Program.
 This includes a four-week individual Fellowship placement at a US host site organization.